fsuri/Pequin-Artifact/README.md

 ### Concrete claims in the paper

-- **Main claim 1**: Pesto's throughput is within a small factor (roughly equal on TPCC, within ~1.36 on Auctionmark, and ~1.22x on Seats) of that of Peloton, an unreplicated SQL database that forms the basis of Pesto's execution engine; Pesto matches Postgres, another unreplicated SQL database in throughput on TPCC, and comes within ~1.94x on Auctionmark and Seats.
+- **Main claim 1**: Pesto's throughput is within a small factor (roughly equal on TPCC, within ~1.36 on AuctionMark, and ~1.22x on Seats) of that of Peloton, an unreplicated SQL database that forms the basis of Pesto's execution engine; Pesto matches Postgres, another unreplicated SQL database in throughput on TPCC, and comes within ~1.94x on AuctionMark and Seats.

-- **Main claim 2**: Pesto achieves higher throughput and lower latency than both Peloton-SMR baselines (2.3x throughput on TPCC, 1.1x on Auctionmark/Seats; latency 3.9x/2.7x under Peloton-HS/-Smart on TPCC, 5x/3x on Auctionmark, and 4.6x/3.4x on Seats)
+- **Main claim 2**: Pesto achieves higher throughput and lower latency than both Peloton-SMR baselines (2.3x throughput on TPCC, 1.1x on AuctionMark/Seats; latency 3.9x/2.7x under Peloton-HS/-Smart on TPCC, 5x/3x on AuctionMark, and 4.6x/3.4x on Seats)

    All comparisons for claims 1 and 2 are made in the absence of failures.